 Are you ready to return to work?
-Over the past year many companies have learned that their employees don’t need to be in the office 5 days a week in order to be productive.
-An unprecedented number of People are working fully remote, some have returned to work, and many are doing a combination of both — the “hybrid workplace” model.
+Over the past year many companies have learned that their employees don’t need to be in the office five days a week in order to be productive.
+An unprecedented number of people are working fully remote, some have returned to work, and many are doing a combination of both—the “hybrid workplace” model.

 Employers need to be prepared and flexible, both during and after the COVID-19 pandemic.
-Whether you’re having employees return to the workplace, supporting long-term telecommuting, or a hybrid of both.
-Businesses need up-to-date policies in order to adhere to health and safety guidelines and respond to any potential outbreaks.
+Whether employees are returning to the workplace, telecommuting long-term, or a hybrid of both, businesses need up-to-date policies in order to adhere to health and safety guidelines and respond to any potential outbreaks.

 Are you ready to return to work?